 Lot Tracking with Software

 Lot tracking software allows companies to keep track of which customers received specific groups/batches (or shipments) of items and when they were received.
 The manufacturer and/or supplier's information and date these items were purchased are also tracked.
 Lot tracking software allows companies to easily and quickly retrieve information electronically about any particular group of products (or shipment) along the entire supply chain - functionality imperative in the face of a product recall.

-According to the U.S. Food and Drug Administration, Q4 of 2012 saw the highest amount of food recall activity in the past 2 years, with over 552 recalls announced, involving 18.4 million food and beverage products.
-So don’t think a recall can’t affect your business - and the inability to track products along the supply chain can break a company when faced with a product recall.
-However, recalls are not just a concern for those in the food industry.
-Virtually any industry can be affected, such as consumer products (think children's products), automotive, and then especially food, medical and pharmaceutical products.
+Product recalls affect a variety of industries and the inability to track products along the supply chain can break a company when faced with a product recall.
+Virtually any industry can be affected, such as consumer products (think children's products and furniture), automotive, and then especially food, medical and pharmaceutical products.